harshitpande/landing-prediction/README.md

 4. Understanding data through SQL queries using SQLite library.
 5. Exploratory Data Analysis and Data Feature Engineering using Pandas and Matplotlib.
 6. Locations Analysis using Folium.
+7. Building Machine Learning Pipeline to predict successful landing of the first stage.